What is recovery coaching?

 And this is where the idea for coaching came from: to expand that kind of web and email contact into something more substantial.
 To talk with you face to face (thanks to the magic of video conferencing).
 To learn more about what exactly your life is like now, and what you want for your future.
 To create for you precise and practical experiments to challenge your assumptions and your habits and help you see how much can be different.
 To help you persist, or change tack, when success isn’t immediate.
 To share glimpses of some of the beauty that life and the universe hold when the blinkers of disordered eating are cast aside.

 Sadly, one of the reasons why people end up reading my blog and asking questions seems to be a set of profound failings in the way eating disorders are currently treated and understood; I’ve begun to explore these problems, and suggest solutions to them, in my blog posts, and in my academic research.
 In the meantime, coaching is my way of offering something different.

 Finally, and pragmatically, coaching is one means by which I earn a living.
-I have a portfolio career involving one employed role (at the University of Oxford, running this writing programme) as well as various kinds of research and writing, paid and unpaid.
-I’d love to live in a world where money wasn’t always a question that needed asking when we’re deciding how to use our short time on this planet, but sadly that world doesn’t exist yet.
-Until it does, thank you for understanding my need to charge for some of the time I give in trying to contribute meaningfully to the world.
+I have a portfolio career involving a range of freelance activities as well as a small amount of unpaid academic research and writing.
+I’d love to live in a world where money wasn’t always a question that needed asking when we‘re deciding how to use our short time on this planet, but sadly that world doesn’t exist yet.
+Until it does, thank you for understanding my need to charge for some of the time I give in trying to contribute meaningfully to the world before I die.

-If you have any more questions, feel free to write to me via the contact form or by email at hunger.artist.coaching [at] gmail.com.
-Meanwhile, thanks for your interest.
+If you have any more questions, feel free to write to me via the contact form or by email at emily [at] hungerartist.org.
+Meanwhile, thanks for your interest in this coaching service.